billy1daniels/grippinggolfpodcast/content/post/top-10-public-golf-courses-in-kansas-city.md

 Find out why so many golfers throughout the Midwest play for the pleasure and come back for the challenge at Sycamore Ridge Golf Club...
 Book Online for our guaranteed lowest rate!

-For more on Sycamore Ridge Golf Course visit her website by [Clicking Here](http://www.sycamoreridgegolf.com/)
+For more on Sycamore Ridge Golf Course visit their website by [Clicking Here](http://www.sycamoreridgegolf.com/)

 ## 2. Shoal Creek Golf Course